Supporting the Education and Promoting the Achievement of Children with a Social Worker, Looked After and Previously Looked After Children

 Directors of Children's Services and Lead Members for Children's Services should ensure:

-• Schools attended by Looked After and previously looked After children are registered;
+• Schools attended by Looked After and previously Looked After children are registered;

 • Closing the attainment and progress gap between Looked After and Previously Looked After Children and their peers;